 If You’re Not First, You’re Last

 Pay attention speed demons!
-Another reason driving the Ring Road is so aggravating is due to Iceland’s infamous speed cameras.
-Although roads are wide open, speed cameras are EVERYWHERE.
+Another reason driving Iceland’s Ring Road is so aggravating is due to the infamous speed cameras.
+Although roads are wide open, speed cameras are everywhere.

-It was so hard to avoid putting the pedal to the metal because there isn’t another soul to be seen.
-Look up horror stories online.
-We read one driver’s mistake of hitting two-speed cameras costing them about $800 in fines.
-On average, the speed limit is around 50 mph which makes you feel like you’re crawling to your next stop.
+We read about one driver’s mistake of hitting two-speed cameras costing them about USD 800 in fines.
+On average, the speed limit is about 50 mph, which makes you feel like you’re crawling from one destination to the next.

 Additional Iceland Tips

-We are not camper van enthusiasts and don’t prefer to travel that way.
-But even if you are road tripping via car, stock up on snacks, food, toilet paper, etc. before you embark on your Ring Road journey.
+- We are not camper van enthusiasts and don’t prefer to travel that way.
+But even if you are road-tripping via car, stock up on snacks, food, toilet paper, etc., before you embark on Iceland’s Ring Road journey.
 When we say you may not encounter food/rest stops, we’re not joking.

-If you’re a wine lover or want to enjoy sunset cocktails, plan on purchasing your alcohol at the duty-free shop in the airport.
-This will be the most budget-friendly place to buy it.
+- If you’re a wine lover or want to enjoy sunset cocktails, plan on purchasing your alcohol at the duty-free shop at Keflavík International Airport.
+Alcohol is extremely expensive in Iceland and the airport is the most budget-friendly place to buy it.

-We traveled to Iceland in the first week of September.
-It was cold!
+- We traveled to Iceland in the first week of September, and it was fairly cold.
 Bring layers as the weather often changes within minutes.
-Raincoats come in handy if you want to take the opportunity to explore behind waterfalls!
+Raincoats come in handy if you want to take the opportunity to explore behind waterfalls.